nairnavin/practical-nomad-consul/README.md

 - [git client](https://github.com/git-guides/install-git) installed
 - [Docker](https://docs.docker.com/engine/install/) is running in your laptop.
 For mac, Docker Desktop would be ideal.

-*Not tested in Windows but should work as it is or with some minor tweaks*
+*Not tested in Windows but should work as it is or with some minor tweaks.
+If there are strange errors like illegal format or file not format, please try to run unix2dos to convert the scripts and files to dos format *

 ## Why Vagrant?